-Sue Alldread: Governor who is responsible for Safeguarding.
-She is available via the school office - 01754 880371.
+Mrs Susan Alldread: Chair of Governors who is responsible for Safeguarding.
+She is available via the school office - 01754 880371

 When we review this policy

 This policy is reviewed at least annually and updated if required.
 This is so we can keep up to date with updated legislation/guidance, key reports, safeguarding issues as they emerge and evolve, including lessons learnt from reviews of serious cases of abuse or neglect.
 It is available on our website.
 We have incorporated key changes to the government guidance, Keeping Children Safe in Education.